mieweb/docs/content/functions/system-administration/interfaces/patient-education-interface.md

 ![](../patient-education-interface.assets/5c5ecd4e8ebab1b74379e5e9c69648e2.png)

-When a user prints the WebMD Ignite/Healthwise patient material,  *Enterprise Health* queries the Healthwise database and sends us back a notification of what was printed from their system.  *Enterprise Health* will add the printed education sheets to the patient's chart as a PDF document with documentation of the date/time & user in a chart tab specified.
+When a user prints the WebMD Ignite/Healthwise patient material, the system queries the Healthwise database and sends us back a notification of what was printed from their system.
+The system will add the printed education sheets to the patient's chart as a PDF document with documentation of the date/time & user in a chart tab specified.

 ![](../patient-education-interface.assets/034311270d07c42d5ae21e454593bf17.png)